Types of Degrees Data Processing Majors Are Getting

 |Hispanic or Latino||5|

-Data Processing appeals to people across the globe.
+Americans aren’t the only ones with an interest in Data Processing.
 About 58.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia